Who We Are & Why We Do What We Do

-The Tacoma-Pierce County Chaplaincy was incorporated 45 years ago to bring hope and healing to the hurting in our community in times of crisis.
+The Tacoma Pierce County Chaplaincy was incorporated 46 years ago to bring hope and healing to the hurting in our community in times of crisis.
 Since that time, our ministry has grown, but our passion remains the same: we are here to provide compassionate, competent, and comprehensive care to our community and first responders.

-T-PCC provides a critical role in the immediate aftermath of crisis, providing our services for free and at no-cost to our agencies or the victims.
+TPCC provides a critical role in the immediate aftermath of crisis, providing our services with no-cost to our agencies or the victims.

-Tacoma-Pierce County Chaplaincy (T-PCC) is a faith based IRS Determined Tax Exempt 501 (c)(3) organization incorporated in the State of Washington and headquartered in the TAPCO offices located at 6312 19th St. West, Fircrest.
-We are staffed by 4 full-time chaplains, an Executive Director, a Chaplain Coordinator, Communications and Connections Specialist, and a full-time Office Manager.
+Tacoma Pierce County Chaplaincy (TPCC) is an IRS Determined Tax Exempt 501 (c)(3) organization incorporated in the State of Washington and headquartered in the TAPCO offices located at 6312 19th St. West, Fircrest.
+We are staffed by 4 full-time chaplains, an Executive Director, a Chaplain Care Coordinator, and a full-time Office Manager.